dannysepler/pytestify/README.md

 than lib2to3.

-Big thanks to [pyupgrade](https://github.com/asottile/pyupgrade/), which this is based off architecturally.
+Big thanks to [pyupgrade](https://github.com/asottile/pyupgrade/), which this project has borrowed some formatting things from.

 ## Installation

-TODO
+`pip install pytestify`

 ## Usage

-`pytestify path/to/file.py`\
+`pytestify path/to/file.py`

+or

 `pytestify path/to/folder/`

 Please read over all changes that pytestify makes.
 It's a new